Variance-Optimal Arm Selection: Misallocation Minimization and Best Arm Identification: Introduction and Motivation

 \subsubsection{Literature in finance}

 In the context of finance, variance is used to model risk premium, providing insights into market sentiment and investor behavior.
 Specifically, the variance risk premium (a compensation that investors demand for bearing the risk associated with the volatility in the returns of an asset) plays a critical role in both theoretical and practical applications.
 This concept has been leveraged to develop trading strategies, such as selling volatility when the premium is high, as demonstrated in \cite{{carr2009variance},{zhou2018variance}}.
 Beyond its application in trading strategies, variance is also instrumental in understanding cross-market dynamics.
-For instance, Hamao \textit{et al.}~\cite{hamao1990correlations} investigated how volatility in one market, such as Japan, influences volatility in another, such as the U.S., using variance as a metric to assess volatility spillovers.
-Similarly, Engle \textit{et. al}~\cite{engle1988meteor} examined intraday volatility in foreign exchange markets, employing variance to model the clustering of volatility over time.
-This clustering, a manifestation of the heteroscedastic behavior, is effectively captured by variance.
-Variance has been central to research on asset pricing and portfolio management.
-French \textit{et al.}~\cite{french1987expected} explored the relationship between expected stock returns and volatility, with volatility quantified by variance, thereby informing optimal portfolio construction and asset pricing.
+For instance, \cite{hamao1990correlations} investigated how volatility in one market, such as Japan, influences volatility in another, such as the U.S., using variance as a metric to assess volatility spillovers.
+Similarly, \cite{engle1988meteor} examined intraday volatility in foreign exchange markets, employing variance to model the clustering of volatility over time.
+This clustering, a manifestation of the heteroscedastic behavior, is effectively captured by variance. \cite{french1987expected} explored the relationship between expected stock returns and volatility, with volatility quantified by variance, thereby informing optimal portfolio construction and asset pricing.
+Variance also plays a critical role in strategies involving trading call options, as higher variance increases the likelihood of the underlying asset’s price exceeding the strike price, thereby enhancing the intrinsic value of the option {\cite{hull2021options}.
+Also, it is a well-known fact that a call option on a volatile stock is more valuable than one that is less volatile \cite{merton1978returns}.
 Collectively, these studies illustrate the multifaceted role of variance in financial research and practice.